Ruby

 Assignment

 1. Read the Basics chapter of LaunchSchool’s Introduction to Programming With Ruby for a different explanation of Ruby’s data types.
+Be sure to also complete the exercises.

 2. Read Alex Chaffee’s brief writeup on Objects, for a basic understanding of what objects are in programming.
 We will explore this topic much deeper later in the course.